thriveweb/glass/content/pages/about.md

         randomised words which don't look even slightly believable.

-        All the Lorem Ipsum generators on the Internet tend to repeat predefined chunks as necessary, making this the first true generator on the Internet.
+        * All the Lorem Ipsum generators on the

+        * Internet tend to repeat predefined chunks as necessary

+        * Making this the first true generator on the Internet

         There are many variations of passages of Lorem Ipsum available, but the